SheillaO/Signal/README.md

 └── index.js        # all state, data fetching, and DOM rendering
 ```

 All application state lives in a single array (`postsArray`).
-The UI is always a pure function of that array — every state change calls `renderPosts()`, which rebuilds the list from scratch.
+The UI is always a pure function of that array, every state change calls `renderPosts()`, which rebuilds the list from scratch.
 This is a simplified version of the unidirectional data flow pattern that React and Vue formalise: **state changes → render, never DOM → state.**

 ```
 User submits form